 Mayuri Singhal, 36, married into a fair-skinned family.
 She herself is what is often described in matrimonial columns as ‘wheatish’.
 When she couldn’t conceive, she walked into an IVF clinic with her demand: a ‘white’ baby.
 “I had read on the internet that one could access a donor who is fair.
 I decided to opt for one so that the child blends in with the family.”

-According to in-vitro fertilization (IVF) list out specifications — the egg or sperm donor should be educated, fair, have blue eyes,” says Dr Rita Bakshi, an IVF expert. says roughly 70% clients ask for fair donors., there are close to 19 million infertile couples in India and their numbers are growing.
-“Couples who come for
+According to the World Health Organization, there are close to 19 million infertile couples in India and their numbers are growing.
+“Couples who come for in-vitro fertilization (IVF) list out specifications — the egg or sperm donor should be educated, fair, have blue eyes,” says Dr Rita Bakshi, an IVF expert.
+Dr Bakshi says roughly 70% clients ask for fair donors.

 Say what?
 Not happy with the dark skin you’re born with, you actually want a custom-made ‘fair’ baby with blue eyes?
 I can see a collection of stories set around an Indian IVF clinic, or even an Indian sci-fi horror saga.